-The Society for American Archaeology (SAA), the lead professional organization for all practicing professional archaeologists throughout North America and South America, spells it as archaeology as a matter of longstanding policy.
+The SAA, the lead professional organization for all practicing professional archaeologists throughout North America, Mesoamerica, and South America, spells it as archaeology—as a matter of longstanding policy.
 Taking their cue from the SAA, most practicing professional archaeologists in the United States do the same.
 Because of this, I would recommend that you go ahead and spell it that way for any federal agency except the U.S. National Park Service or any federal agency that you already know requires a different spelling.
 If you think there might be a federal agency or project manager preference, ask about it at the beginning of your project.
 If your federal project manager later asks you to change the spelling to archeology, be prepared to comply graciously.
 If they ask about the difference in the two spellings and how they developed over time, be prepared to explain it to them.
-Most federal project managers are not aware of the history surrounding these two spellings.
+Most federal project managers are not aware of the detailed history surrounding these two spellings.
 Sometimes one must educate the client.
-After reading this article, you should be able to do that.
+After reading this blog article, you should be able to do that.

 It has been 44 years since I wrote my first archaeology term paper, and I still have a personal policy of using the spelling archaeology.
 Outside of U.S. National Park Service literature, I only rarely see the spelling archeology.
 If I were to go to my local public library or university library this afternoon to investigate the archaeology bookshelves, I could pull down and flip through numerous books on American archaeology and world archaeology without ever seeing the spelling archeology.
 That is how little it is used in the English-speaking world.
 In my honest opinion, the spelling archeology looks truncated and just plain goofus.
 It grates on my eyes like fingernails on a blackboard grate on my ears.